Does blow drying windows cause more condensation

 High humidity in your house: you’ll get a lot of condensation on windows if a lot of moisture is produced inside your home, or if there’s no way for humidity to escape.
 Common sources of humidity are things that breathe and emit moisture in the process of breathing (humans, pets, plants), exposed water surfaces such as sinks with a dripping tap that keeps the sink surface wet, sinks left full, open toilet bowls, taking showers or baths, cooking without using an outdoor venting range hood, or drying clothes on an indoor clothesline or clothes rack.

 The most common reason humidity can’t escape is if the house is very well sealed.
-This typically only happens in very well insulated homes (because good sealing is part of what makes the home energy efficient), and since a well insulated home typically has high quality efficient windows, the condensation isn’t normally that big of a problem unless it’s very cold outside.
+This typically only happens in very well insulated homes (because good sealing is part of what makes the home energy efficient), and since a well insulated home typically has high quality efficient windows, the condensation isn’t normally that big of a problem unless it’s very cold outside (or the windows have broken seals that mean they are no longer energy efficient).
 If you can think of any moisture sources that can be minimized (for instance, putting your toilet seat down, taking colder showers, fixing a dripping tap), tackle those problems first.
-If humidity is still a problem, you can get an energy efficient dehumidifier for under $200 which will cut the humidity enough to minimize condensation on your windows.
+If humidity is still a problem, you can get an energy efficient dehumidifier for under $400 which will cut the humidity enough to minimize condensation on your windows.

 Poor window insulation is the other main cause of condensation on windows.
-Poor insulation value of the glazing is typical in older windows, or cheaper new windows that were not manufacturered to high standards of energy efficiency such as the ENERGY STAR window specification or the new, more stringent R5 window specification.
+Poor insulation value of the glazing is typical in older windows, or cheaper new windows that were not manufacturered to high standards of energy efficiency such as the ENERGY STAR window specification or the new, more stringent ENERGY STAR Most Efficient window specification.
 You can also get poor insulation value in double-glazed windows where the seal between the two panes has broken, and the inert gas used between the panes has escaped.
 This gas, usually argon or sometimes krypton, has a high insulation value and helps keep the outdoor cold away from the inside glass pane.
 If the gas leaks out, you have only a thin layer of air as an insulator.
 If you find that some of your windows have more condensation than others, it’s quite possible that the ones with more condensation have broken seals and the inert gas has escaped.
-A crack in the glass of one pane is a sure sign that you’ve lost the better insulation value of the gas filler.
+A crack in the glass of one pane, or humidity build-up between the inner and outer panes, are both sure signs that you’ve lost the better insulation value of the gas filler.

 Now, to answer your specific question: blow drying windows will remove the condensation from your windows temporarily but it won’t solve the problem.
 Blow drying windows will remove the condensation in the short term because: